 - 1 tbsp furikake (or black sesame seeds)

-- Get some olive oil heating in a wok.
+- Get some olive oil heating good and hot in a wok.

 - Meanwhile, slice the steak, very thinly, diagonally downwards into ‘leaves’.